dwarfered/entra-explorer/README.md

   <img src="public/entra-explorer.png" width="600">
 </p>

+## Updates

+- All Application Registrations that include certificates and secrets.
+- All Enterprise Applications with assigned application roles.
+- All Enterprise Applications configured for SAML SSO, along with their expiration dates.

+---

 Please note that Entra Explorer is not an official Microsoft product and is in no way affiliated with, endorsed by, or sponsored by Microsoft.